SFTtech/nyan/doc/nyan.md

 #### Types

-* Members of *NyanObject* must have a type, which can be a
+* Members of `nyan::Object` must have a type, which can be a
   * primitive type
     - `text`:     `"lol"`          - (duh.)
     - `int`:      `1337`           - (some number)